StanfordSpezi/SpeziChat/README.md

 ### Chat View

 The [`ChatView`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatview) provides a basic reusable chat view which includes a message input field.
-The input can be either typed out via the iOS keyboard or provided as voice input and transcribed into written text.
+The input can be either typed out via the keyboard or provided as voice input and transcribed into written text.

 ```swift
 struct ChatTestView: View {